 Blepharitis is a common inflammatory condition that affects the eyelids and may be associated with a bacterial infection, a generalized condition involving dry, flaky skin (seborrheic dermatitis) or acne rosacea.
 Though not contagious, Blepharitis is usually chronic but can easily be treated with proper daily eyelid hygiene.

-Two forms of Blepharitis:
+Two Types of Blepharitis

 Common symptoms (which may vary): itching, burning, scratchiness, foreign body sensation, excessive tearing, crusty scaling around the eyelashes, especially upon waking.

-Options for care: Regular use of eyelid cleansers to gently remove oil and debris from your eyelids will help control these symptoms.
+Options for care: Regular use of OCuSOFT eyelid cleansers to gently remove oil and debris from your eyelids will help control these symptoms.
 To reduce ocular surface inflammation, anti-inflammatory therapies such as oral doxycycline may be prescribed.